-Policy 10.1C.5.
-All developments within established sewer service areas shall donate all needed sanitary sewer collection lines, lift stations, force mains and appurtenances along with suitable easements and shall pay all applicable capital facility costs when services are reserved by the County.
-This policy shall be implemented by: (a) formation of special assessment districts, or (b) execution of a standard developer's agreement, or (c) execution of an interim agreement in accordance with the Land Development Regulations.
+Policy 10.1C.5.: All developments approved in the County's within established sewer service areas shall donate all needed sanitary sewer collection lines, lift stations, force mains and appurtenances along with suitable easements.
+In addition, all approved developments and shall pay all applicable capital facility costs when services is are reserved by the County.
+This policy shall be implemented by: (1) (a) Eformation of special assessment districts; or (2) (b) execution of a standard developer's agreement, or (c) execution of an interim agreement in accordance with the Land Development Regulations.